Crystal City, Texas: Political corruption

 In February 2016, almost every top official of the city was arrested under a federal indictment accusing them of taking bribes from contractors and providing city workers to assist an illegal gambling operator, Ngoc Tri Nguyen.
 Included were Mayor Ricardo Lopez, city attorney William Jonas, Mayor pro tem Rogelio Mata, council member Roel Mata, and former council member Gilbert Urrabazo.
 A second councilman, Marco Rodriguez, was already charged in a separate case with smuggling Mexican immigrants.
 A week earlier, Lopez was taken into custody for assault and disorderly conduct during a city council meeting in which a recall election to remove two other city council members and him was discussed.
 In December, Jonas surrendered to authorities after being charged with assault for allegedly manhandling an elderly woman who was trying to enter a city council meeting.
 That left one councilman free of federal charges.

 Geography

-According to the United States Census Bureau, the city has a total area of 3.6 square miles (9.4 km), all of it land.
+According to the United States Census Bureau, the city has a total area of 3.675 sqmi, of which 3.668 sqmi is land and 0.007 sqmi (0.19%) is water.
 Major bodies of water near Crystal City include the Nueces River and Averhoff Reservoir.
 Soils are well-drained, reddish brown to grayish brown, sandy loam or clay loam of the Brystal, Pryor, and Tonio series; the Brystal is neutral to mildly alkaline and the other two tend to be moderately alkaline.

+Climate

 Demographics

+According to realtor website Zillow, the average price of a home as of October 31, 2025, in Crystal City is $79,589.

+As of the 2023 American Community Survey, there are 2,256 estimated households in Crystal City with an average of 2.7 persons per household.
+The city has a median household income of $38,598.
+Approximately 41.1% of the city's population lives at or below the poverty line.
+Crystal City has an estimated 49.4% employment rate, with 7.5% of the population holding a bachelor's degree or higher and 74.3% holding a high school diploma.
+There were 2,519 housing units at an average density of 686.75 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (27.4%), Spanish (72.4%), Indo-European (0.2%), Asian and Pacific Islander (0.0%), and Other (0.0%).

+The median age in the city was 33.6 years.